 What the Graphic Novel Offers

-• Partnerships & distribution: Strong Girl Publishing continues to work with schools, sport organizations, youth advocacy groups, libraries, and community-based nonprofits to ensure the book reaches those who need it most.
+Strong Girl Publishing is working directly with schools, sport organizations, youth advocacy groups, libraries, and community-based nonprofits to ensure the book reaches those who need it most.

 If you’re interested in bringing this book to your school, team, club, or other youth sport organization, fill out the form below or email info at stronggirlpublishing.com